 Chop the mint, coriander leaves and green chilies roughly.
 Put them together in a blender.

-Grind to a coarse paste.
+Grind the chopped leaves and chilies to a coarse paste.

 Let mint and yogurt dip stand for 30 minutes before serving with your favorite snacks.